mbari-org/m3-quickstart/README.md

 bin/vars_register_media.sh <camera id> <deployment id> <video url>
 ```

-- __camera
-id__ - An identifier for the camera or platform that collected the video
+- __camera-id__ - An identifier for the camera or platform that collected the video
 - __deployment id__ - An identifier for the deployment of the camera
 - __video url__ - The URL to your video.
 Don't use localhost!!
 You can browse to your machine using it's netowkr name instead.